chaitanyarahalkar/cr/content/home/experience.md

   location = "Pune, India"
   date_start = "2019-06-06"
   date_end = "2020-06-06"
+  description = """
-  description = """Worked on <i> End-to-End Lung Cancer Screening with Chest Computed Tomography Scans using CNNs and XAI </i> under the guidance of Dr. Bhushan Garware.
-The project is highly inspired by <a href="https://www.nature.com/articles/s41591-019-0447-x"> this </a> research paper and aims to outperform the current state of the art results.  """
+  -  Worked on End-to-End Lung Cancer Screening with Chest Computed Tomography Scans using Convolutional Neural Networks.
+  - Worked on creating a unified interface for radiologists & researchers to analyze CT scans.
+  - Supplemented the unified application using XAI (Explainable AI) to simplify the analysis of the scans.
+  """

 [[experience]]
   title = "Project Intern"